HomeBlogExploring Current Collectors in PEM Fuel...

 Bipolar Plates

-Crafted from graphite, metal, or carbon composites, bipolar plates embody versatility as both current collectors and reactant distributors.
-Positioned strategically between individual cells in a stack, these plates not only ensure effective electrical connectivity but also contribute structurally to the fuel cell stack.
-Bipolar plates boast a lightweight nature, excellent electrical conductivity, and play a pivotal role in overall fuel cell efficiency.
+Crafted from graphite, metal, or carbon composites, bipolar plates serve double duty as both current collectors and reactant distributors.
+Positioned between individual cells in a stack, they ensure effective electrical connectivity while also contributing structurally to the overall fuel cell stack.
+Bipolar plates offer excellent electrical conductivity and play a central role in overall fuel cell efficiency.

 Gas Diffusion Layers (GDLs)

-Composed of porous materials like carbon paper or carbon cloth coated with conductive layers, GDLs act as conduits for reactant gases and electron collectors during electrochemical reactions.
-Their high porosity facilitates efficient gas diffusion, while satisfactory electrical conductivity supports the crucial task of electron transfer.
-While slightly less conductive than bipolar plates, GDLs contribute to the reduction of the fuel cell stack's overall weight.
+Composed of porous materials like carbon paper or carbon cloth coated with conductive layers, GDLs act as conduits for reactant gases while also serving as electron collectors during the electrochemical reaction.
+Their high porosity enables efficient gas diffusion to the catalyst layer, while their electrical conductivity supports electron transfer to the bipolar plate.
+GDLs are slightly less conductive than bipolar plates but contribute meaningfully to reducing the fuel cell stack's overall weight.

 Need help with your hydrogen project?